-With thousands of years of rich cultural history and invasions from Asia, Pakistan is a home to exotic tribal culture, rich architectural wonders and beautiful people.
+With thousands of years of rich cultural history and invasions from Asia, Pakistan is home to exotic tribal culture, rich architectural wonders and beautiful people.
 Worlds oldest romances are written in Punjabi spoken in most parts of the country.
-The food of Pakistan takes influences from Indians, Turkish and Arab influences.
-The national language of Pakistan "Urdu" means troops and was the language spoken by troops of Alexander the great who collected mercenaries from all the areas he conquered from conquest from Macedonia to Northern Afghanistan where he died.
+The food of Pakistan takes influences from Indian, Turkish and Arab influences.
+The national language of Pakistan “Urdu” means troops and was the language spoken by troops of Alexander the Great who collected mercenaries from all the areas he conquered from conquest from Macedonia to Northern Afghanistan where he died.

-You will be surprised to find the people of Northern Pakistan have sharp cut European features and fair complexion indicating their genetic roots in European invaders who came with Alexander.
+You will be surprised to find the people of Northern Pakistan have sharp-cut European features and fair complexion indicating their genetic roots in European invaders who came with Alexander.
 Pushto the language spoken in the Northern parts of Pakistan has German and Scandinavian words.

 AMAZING FOOD OF PAKISTAN